 Welcome to the training on Texas Health Steps: Overview provided by the Texas Health and Human Services Commission (HHSC) and the Texas Department of State Health Services (DSHS).

-The goal of this module is to equip Texas Health Steps providers and others who care for children and adolescents enrolled in Texas Medicaid to recognize the importance of the program, perform all components of a preventive medical checkup, make appropriate referrals, identify which services and equipment require prior authorization, and understand requirements for being a Texas Health Steps provider.
+The goal of this module is to equip Texas Health Steps providers and other health-care professionals who care for children and adolescents enrolled in Texas Medicaid to recognize the importance of Texas Health Steps, perform all components of preventive medical and dental checkups, make appropriate referrals, identify which services and equipment require prior authorization and understand requirements for being a Texas Health Steps provider.

 Texas Health Steps providers and other interested health-care professionals.